-At a glance, here are the top Cricut Machines that are currently available to buy in 2021:
+Here are the Best Cricut Machines that are currently available to buy in 2022:

 What are the Differences Between the Cricut Machines?

 There are three main Cricut models – The Cricut Explore, Cricut Maker and Cricut Joy.
 The Cricut Joy was just released in March 2020 and is a miniature sized version of the other two models.
 So, this makes it perfect for smaller crafting and labeling projects.

 The Cricut EasyPress is not a cutting machine, but an accessory that many Cricut users use for their heat transfer and infusible ink designs.
 Since the EasyPress isn’t a cutting machine, we’ll cover this after you find the perfect cutting machine for your crafting projects.